 - approved by the NZ Central Authority (NZCA)

-- married at least 2 years, with no more than one divorce per parent.
+- couples must be married at least 2 years, with no more than one divorce per parent.

 - healthy, (no physical or mental health issues that might in any way impact on the child or parenting)